Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 }

 Tip: The flink-streaming-java and flink-clients dependencies are marked as provided (Maven) or compileOnly (Gradle) because the Flink cluster already includes them.
-When running locally in your IDE, add them to your run configuration’s classpath.
+When running locally in an IDE, add them to the run configuration’s classpath.

 Understanding Flink CEP Pattern API

-The Flink CEP library gives you a declarative API to define event patterns.
-Under the hood, it compiles your pattern definition into a Non-deterministic Finite Automaton (NFA) that efficiently matches patterns against the incoming event stream.
-Let us walk through every major concept.
+The Flink CEP library provides a declarative API for defining event patterns.
+Internally, the library compiles each pattern definition into a Non-deterministic Finite Automaton (NFA) that matches patterns efficiently against the incoming event stream.
+Each major concept is examined in turn below.

 Pattern Basics